 # Google Docs MCP server

-The Google Docs MCP server enables AI assistants to create, read, update, and collaborate on Google Docs in a reliable, permission-respecting manner through natural conversation.
-It allows you to author content, apply edits, propose suggestions, manage comments, surface mentions, and understand recent changes without requiring direct interaction with the Google Docs interface.
+The Google Docs MCP server enables LLMs to create, read, update, and collaborate on Google Docs in a reliable, permission-respecting manner through natural conversation.
+It provides tools to author content, apply edits, propose suggestions, manage comments, surface mentions, and understand recent changes without requiring direct interaction with the Google Docs interface.

 # Uses